 How Can I Prepare for Surgery?

-At Breast and Body Center of Austin, we will give you specific instructions on how to prepare for your brow lift surgery.
+At Snyder Plastic Surgery at The Breast and Body Center, we will give you specific instructions on how to prepare for your brow lift surgery.
 Some general guidelines include:

 - If you smoke, you will need to stop at least 2 – 3 weeks before your surgery.